symfony/symfony-docs/book/part02.rst

     printf('Hello %s', $input);

-First, if the ``name`` query parameter is not given in the URL query string, you will get a PHP warning; so let's fix it::
+First, if the ``name`` query parameter is not defined in the URL query string, you will get a PHP warning; so let's fix it::

     <?php